Adaigh/Portfolio/README.md

-# Converting my Portfolio into a static React app

-This project is in-progress, using a CMS style data package to populate a static React web application.
+# Portfolio page using Vite + ReactJS and Bootstrap CSS

+This is a live project to display projects I've been working on.

+The `deployment` branch holds the appropriate project structure for GitHub pages.

+Check out the Vite/React/Bootstrap page [here](https://adaigh.github.io/Portfolio)